 Carla Gallelli (1998 BS in Health and Exercise Science, with Biology)

-Former Chief Financial Officer at Diane von Furstenberg in New York, NC
+Former Chief Financial Officer at Diane von Furstenberg in New York, NY

 Tell us about your current job role and employer.
 What are you currently working on?